A thoughtful, well-written content on Web design, UX, Graphic design, UI and the web, in general, has a harder time being discovered.

 To conclude this list, there are two more blogs to visit, David Airey’s blog if you are interested in branding and graphic design, and Swiss Miss, a blog by Tina Roth, for inspiration and insights about design business, in case you plan to start one.

-Although I decided to select blogs and magazines to answer that above mentioned question, this is not solely my opinion, apart from rankings, and a huge number of followers, first and foremost, these blogs say and think quality, which I rank as the most important.
+Although we decided to select blogs and magazines to answer that above mentioned question, this is not solely our opinion, apart from rankings, and a huge number of followers, first and foremost, these blogs say and think quality, which we rank as the most important.